 Writing is a process, not an event.
 Taking the time to prepare for your writing will help make the writing process smooth and efficient.
 Follow these steps to ensure that your page does not stay blank for long.
 All of prewriting resources should be used simultaneously—you will often find yourself switching back and forth between brainstorming, critical reading, organizing, and fighting off writer’s block as you begin a new assignment.

 While reading, make sure that you are taking notes on relevant information.
-Take a look at the Academic Skills Center's resources on taking notes for some tips on effective approaches.

 Group your notes by topics or main ideas so you can see the connections among the material you have read.
 Try some of the Writing Center's brainstorming activities for help generating and connecting ideas.